Inspect the Arithmetic — Active vs Passive Break-Even

 αbreak = factive − fpassive

-The calculator displays αbreak as “Break-even alpha (fee diff)” and ractive,break as “Break-even active gross return”.
+The calculator displays αbreak as “Break-even extra return / yr (fee gap)” and ractive,break as “Break-even active return (gross)”.

 3. Net Returns Used for Ending Values